lnakata/sdf-docs/getting-started.md

 Traditional secure copies (scp) will work and SDF is a secure [Globus](https://www.globus.org/how-it-works) endpoint.

 #### Help!
 I've lost some files!
 What can I do?
-Some directories are periodically backed up.
-[Contact us](contact-us.md) to retrieve the last back up.
+Home directories are backed up nightly.
+Group directories are backed up only by request and currently require a media purchase.
+[Contact us](contact-us.md) to restore the last back up or to arrange for group directory backups.

 ## Running Jobs
 Depending on your application, you can run jobs in a variety ways: